sph-huynh/case-studies-eleventy/src/posts/a-scheduled-post.md

     making flow</p></li><li><p>Leveraging resources</p></li></ul><p>This case study
     uses a Design Thinking approach to building a strategy around improving internal processes at a nonprofit.</p>"
+- title: "<p>Constraints</p>"
+  subtitle: ''
+  textcontent: "<p>The project was run between December and February, meaning I had
+    to work around being unable to access a number of team members during the Christmas and New Year break.</p>"
 images: []
 date: '2019-08-02T14:00:00Z'
 tags: